robenkleene/design-references/after-effects/tutorials/after-effects-abstract-shapes.md

 13. In "Repeater 1", set "Copies: `26`", and "Offset: `-13`" (the circles in the viewport should be forming a circle now)
 14. In "Repeater 2", set "Copies: `10`"
 15. Rename "Shape Layer 1" to "Shape 1"

+## Animate Parameters

+1. In the layers panel, at the first frame, turn on keyframes for "Repeater 1 > Transform: Repeater 1 > Rotation", and the same for "Repeater 2".
+2. Move the playhead to `05:00`